 Jaine Blackman interviewed Janie in the Oxford Mail, read the article here.

-In the summer of 2014, Janie went to Nottingham and Woolwich to take part in World War One at Home, a BBC History roadshow with Larry Lamb.
-Here she is in Woolwich being interviewed by local student Immanuella for BBC Schools Report.
-Janie talked about Brownies on Simon Mayo's BBC Radio 2 Drivetime show.
+In the summer of 2014, Janie took part in World War One at Home, a BBC History roadshow with Larry Lamb, in Nottingham and Woolwich.
+Here she is in Woolwichbeing interviewed by local student Immanuella for BBC Schools Report.
+Janie talked about Brownies on Simon Mayo’s BBC Radio 2 Drivetime show.

 To celebrate the Coronation of Queen Elizabeth II, in 2013 Janie wrote Rationing and Revelry – the Coronation of Queen Elizabeth II in 1953 and British Royal Tours, published in Japan by Koudan.
 The same year, Janie was invited by Her Majesty Queen Elizabeth II to the Commonwealth Reception in Buckingham Palace, where she chatted about Malawi with The Queen, the Duke of Edinburgh and a dozen High Commissioners from The Commonwealth.

 BBC TV’s drama film Bert & Dickie was based on the best-selling The Austerity Olympics – how the Games Came to London in 1948 and starred John Bird, Geoffrey Palmer & Matt Smith (Dr Who).
 Janie appears in the crowd cheering the British oarsmen in Henley-on-Thames.